 For example, if a hacker tries to get into your bank account, your bank can notify you by email.
 But if your inbox is full of junk mail, you might miss the bank’s alert.

-What to do if you see this warning
+If you see this warning

 - Search your inbox and spam for security alerts, then respond to the email you find.
 Learn more